iTrauco/IoT-Google-Sheets-Data-Analysis-on-Jupyter-Notebook/README.md

 ![alt text](https://github.com/techtutorials/IoT-Google-Sheets-Data-Analysis-on-Jupyter-Notebook/blob/master/images/google3.png "Help Image 3")

 6. Browser will automatically take you back to the next screen.
 Choose your project from the drop down at the top.
-Similar to point no 3.
+And click on "Enable API and Services".

 ![alt text](https://github.com/techtutorials/IoT-Google-Sheets-Data-Analysis-on-Jupyter-Notebook/blob/master/images/google4.png "Help Image 4")